The Function of Chemotherapy

 Chemotherapy may be given as an injection, drip or pill, and exerts its effects on cancer by inducing oxidative stress -mainly superoxide and hydrogen peroxide – to all cells, both normal and cancerous.

 Due to the toxic action of chemotherapy, the heart, kidneys, bone marrow, liver and digestive system are highly susceptible to injury.
-This makes the synergistic support with diet and supplementation a crucial part of a cancer treatment program.
+This makes the synergistic support with diet and the best supplementation for chemotherapy a crucial part of a cancer treatment program.
 Immunotherapy is becoming a superior option to chemotherapy because it uses substances either made by the body or in a lab to improve or restore immune system function.
 This is exactly what diet and supplementation can also do.

 Antioxidants and Chemotherapy: Is there Evidence to Avoid Antioxidants?